 With each breath, I am reminded that I am connected to everything, and that everything will be okay.

-This day–this very waking moment–is worthy of your attention and appreciation.
-It is only through our presence and gratitude, after all, that we can truly embrace all the happiness that’s available to us.
+This day—this very waking moment—is worthy of your attention and appreciation.
+It’s only through our presence and gratitude, after all, that we can truly embrace all the happiness that’s available to us.

 Deep breathing activates the body’s natural relaxation response, a “physical state of deep rest that changes the physical and emotional responses to stress.”
 It’s scientifically proven to slow your heart rate and signal to your body that it’s time to rest rather than fight.

 Taking a deep breath is a very physical reminder that, in this moment, you are okay.“That breath that you just took… that’s a gift.” – Rob Bell Click To Tweet

 “One conscious breath in and out is a meditation,” as Eckhart Tolle notes.
 Holding on to this moment before you exhale completely allows you the opportunity to regard what’s truly important in your life.
 There’s no room for anxiety when you’re overwhelmed with gratitude.

 String enough of these present-minded, appreciative, calming moments together, and there’s a really good chance your life will become much more peaceful.
-Every single second grants you another chance to take a deep breath, and to use this chance to make a choice: will you take things for granted or will you take them with gratitude?
+Every single second grants you another chance to take a deep breath, and it’s truly a chance to make a choice: will you take things for granted or will you take them with gratitude?